-Comfortability, convenience, and innovation embody the neighborhoods of the Charlotte area.
+Another reason to move to Charlotte, NC is the comfort, convenience and innovation that the neighborhoods embody.
 There’s Downtown Charlotte (ironically referred to as Uptown), Meyers Park (for the ultra-wealthy), and exurbs like Gastonia or Lake Norman, which offer something experiential, whether it be the lakes or the mountains.

 If you’re feeling particularly upscale, storm Merchant + Trade inside Kimpton Hotel.
 It’s a 19th-floor rooftop lounge that has great seating areas, professionally crafted cocktails, and Carolina beers as you enjoy a panoramic view of the city.

 Loyalty is when Charlotte dwellers rally behind their home sides.
 Join passionate Charlotte locals as they support their favorite sports teams like the Football’s Carolina Panthers at BofA Stadium, Basketball’s Charlotte Hornets at Spectrum Center.
 Both teams are in the Uptown neighborhood, so make a quick stopover there after work if you decide to live in Uptown.